All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey lifts

-Moreover, if $\str{A}$ and $\str{B}$ do not contain an irreducible hypergraph $\str{F}$ (as an non-induced sub-hypergraph) then $\str{C}$ may be chosen with the same property. \end{thm} In this original formulation (see~\cite{Nevsetvril1989}) the theorem speaks of hypergraphs (or set systems) with additional linear order on vertices.
-This linear order has no further constrains and is treated specially thorough the proof.
+Moreover, if $\str{A}$ and $\str{B}$ do not contain an irreducible hypergraph $\str{F}$ (as an non-induced sub-hypergraph) then $\str{C}$ may be chosen with the same property. \end{theorem} In this original formulation (see~\cite{Nevsetvril1989}) the theorem speaks of hypergraphs (or set systems) with additional linear order on vertices.
+This linear order has no further constraints (it is free) and is treated specially throughout the proof.
 In other words, the theorem states that for every family $\mathcal {E}$ of finite irreducible hypergraphs the lift of the class of all finite hypergraphs in $\Forbm(\mathcal E)$ adding a free linear order on vertices is a Ramsey class.

-We first give a re-formulation of this theorem in the language of relational structures with a small strengthening.
-This is stated as Theorem~\ref{thm:NR} bellow.
-Then we proceed by the main result of this section (Theorem~\ref{thm:main}) which strenghten the Ne\v set\v ril-R\"odl Theorem for classes with forbidden homomorphisms and closures.
+In this section we first give a re-formulation of this theorem in the language of relational structures with a small strengthening stated as Theorem~\ref{thm:NR} below.
+Then we proceed with the main result of this section (Theorem~\ref{thm:main}) which strengthens the Ne\v set\v ril--R\"odl Theorem for classes with forbidden homomorphisms and closures.

-In this section every Ramsey class $\K$ will always contain a binary relation $\rel{}{\leq}$ which will (in every structure in $\K$) represent a linear order.
-We will also work with structures where $\rel{}{\leq}$ is not a linear order and thus we say that structure $\str{A}$ is \emph{ordered} if the relation $\rel{}{\leq}$ forms a linear order on $A$.
-If there is no restriction on $\rel{}{\leq}$ then it is called \emph{free ordering}.

-We say that $L$-structure $\str{F}$ is \emph{is irreducible without order} if for every pair of distinct vertices $u,v\in F$ there exists a relation $\rel{}{}\in L$ other than $\rel{}{\leq}$ and a tuple in $\rel{F}{}$ containing both $u$ and $v$ (in other words, the shadow of $\str{F}$ removing the relation $\rel{F}{\leq}$ is irreducible).
-Structure $\str{F}$ is \emph{ordered irreducible} structure if it is both ordered and irreducible without order.
+In this section, the language of every Ramsey class $\K$ will always contain a binary relation $\leq$.
+Most often $\leq$ will (in every structure of the class $\K$) represent a linear order.
+However, we will also work with structures where $\leq$ is not a linear order.
+To distinguish this we say that a structure $\str{A}$ is \emph{ordered} if the relation $\leq$ forms a linear order on $A$.
+If there is no further restriction on $\leq$ then it is called a \emph{free ordering}.
+We say that a relational $L$-structure $\str{F}$ is \emph{irreducible without order} if the shadow of $\str{F}$ removing the relation $\leq_\str{F}$ is irreducible.
+An $L$-structure $\str{F}$ is an \emph{ordered irreducible} structure if it is both ordered and irreducible without order.